Fubukimaru/asMSX/doc/asmsx.md

 `ENDIF` is mandatory, it closes conditional block.

-:information: Current IF nesting limit is 15.
+:information_source: Current IF nesting limit is 15.
 It may become unlimited in future rewrite.

 ##### Example